 How do I make the right choice?

 Many people appoint their parents as legal guardians for their children.
 Others choose siblings and other close relatives.
 Whoever you choose it is important to consider factors such as their age and health when choosing them as well as their personal values and parenting skills and whether they are able to provide a stable family environment for your children.

 You will of course need to check that they are wiling to take on this responsibility on a long-term, basis.

 Many people choose to appoint legal guardians as trustees as well so that they can take care of your children’s finances until they reach 18.

 Yes.
 You can change legal guardians by either writing a codicil or appointing alternative legal guardians in your Will in case they die before you do.

 To find out more or make an appointment please call Hayley on 0191 243 8167.
-We have a range of planning services such as trust creation and asset preservation you can view them all here.
+We have a range of life planning services such as trust creation and asset preservation and probate you can view them all here.